BartolomeuD/markov-chain/README.md

 In our particular case we built a chain to visualize user activity in some MOOC.
 Each node - is a certain kind of event that happened to users.
 Each line in the data file - is a specific event that happened to a specific user in a specific time

 # Data format
-The data of user activity should include identification of a user, "step" committed by a user and the time of that step – so that for each user it would be possible to represent his activity as sequence of state-nodes, following one another.
+The data of user activity should include identification of a user, name of a "step" committed by a user and the time of that step – so that for each user it would be possible to represent his activity as sequence of state-nodes, following one another.
 The nodes of the chain, in the essence, represent events happening to our user.
 The data format should be as in the file **worklist.csv** in the repo.
 First column - *student id*, second - *event name*, third - *time* in excel-like format represented as a number - but the table should have **no header**

 # How to launch